Tactics for sending high-impact triggered emails

 Map out the user journey

 For example, shopping cart abandonment is a serious issue for many retailers wherein a customer adds items to their shopping cart but leaves without completing a purchase.
-You can trigger a cart abandonment email to try and recover them to complete their checkout process.
+You can trigger an email upon abandonment to encourage them to complete their checkout process and reduce shopping cart abandonment rates.

 Ensure email content is relevant to the user